-Visitors should follow the instructions of Assembly Usher Services staff at all times.
+Visitors should follow the instructions of Assembly Commission staff at all times.

 Visitors wishing to observe Assembly Plenary Sittings will be expected to behave in an orderly and appropriate manner at all times.
 Behaviour that is not permitted includes shouting, hissing, jeering, stamping of feet, applause, etc.

 Visitors will not be allowed to take into the Public Gallery items such as mobile phones, electronic equipment, cameras, bags, briefcases, food or drink.
 These items may be temporarily stored as directed by Ushers.

 Interaction of any kind between visitors or other persons in the Public Gallery, and Members or officials in the Chamber is not permitted.

 Where an individual or group of persons in the Public Gallery interrupts or attempts to interrupt Plenary proceedings, the Speaker will generally issue a warning from the Chair.
 If the interruption continues, the Speaker may direct Ushers to clear the Public Gallery, and may also suspend the Sitting.

 In such an instance, an Usher will request the person(s) to desist or refrain from behaving in the manner in question.
 Should the person(s) refuse to comply with that request, Police Service of Northern Ireland (PSNI) officers may then be requested to ensure the removal of those persons from Parliament Buildings.

 Where a Plenary Sitting is held outside of Parliament Buildings as referred to in para (2.3), Ushers will continue to act as Authorised Officers, and may seek PSNI assistance if necessary.